Educational inequality

+For girls who are already disadvantaged, having school available only for the higher classes or the majority of people group in a diverse place like South Asia can influence the systems into catering for one kind of person, leaving everyone else out.
+This is the case for many groups in South Asia.
+In an article about education inequality being affected by people groups, the organization Action Education claims that "being born into an ethnic minority group or linguistic minority group can seriously affect a child's chance of being in school and what they learn while there" (Action Education).
+We see more and more resources only being made for certain girls, predominantly who speak the language of the city.
+In contrast, more girls from rural communities in South Asia are left out and thus not involved with school.
+Educational inequality between white students and minority students continues to perpetuate social and economic inequality.
+Another leading factor is housing instability, which has been shown to increase abuse, trauma, speech, and developmental delays, leading to decreased academic achievement.
+Along with housing instability, food insecurity is also linked with reduced academic achievement, specifically in math and reading.
+Having no classrooms and limited learning materials negatively impacts the learning process for children.
+In many parts of the world, old and worn textbooks are often shared by six or more students at a time.

 Throughout the world, there have been continuous attempts to reform education at all levels.
 With different causes that are deeply rooted in history, society, and culture, this inequality is difficult to eradicate.
 Although difficult, education is vital to society's movement forward.
-It promotes "citizenship, identity, equality of opportunity and social inclusion, social cohesion, as well as economic growth and employment," and for these reasons, equality is widely promoted.
+It promotes "citizenship, identity, equality of opportunity and social inclusion, social cohesion, as well as economic growth and employment," and equality is widely promoted for these reasons.
 Global educational inequality is clear in the ongoing learning crisis, where over 91% of children across the world are enrolled in primary schooling; however, a large proportion of them are not learning.
 A World Bank study found that "53 percent of children in low- and middle-income countries cannot read and understand a simple story by the end of primary school."
 The recognition of global educational inequality has led to the adoption of the United Nations Sustainable Development Goal 4 which promotes inclusive and equitable quality education for all.

 Unequal educational outcomes are attributed to several variables, including family of origin, gender, and social class.
 Achievement, earnings, health status, and political participation also contribute to educational inequality within the United States and other countries.
+The ripple effect of this inequality are quite disastrous, they make education in Africa more of a theoretical rather than a practical experience majorly due to the lack of certain technological equipment that should accompany their education.